Hanukkah Adventures 2012

 grated washable crayons

-(I recommend using washable crayon because it cleans easily, and the moisture content from the dough allows the pigment to spread).
+(I recommend using washable crayon because it cleans easily, and the

 yarn (about 12-16 inches)